Declaration of the Rights of Woman and of the Female Citizen: Article XV

-Article XIII through Article XVI
+Article XVI

-Articles XIII through XVI extend the articles in the Declaration of the Rights of Man and of the Citizen to include both women and men in their statements.
+"Any society in which the guarantee of rights is not assured or the separation of powers not settled has no constitution.
+The constitution is null and void if the majority of individuals composing the nation has not cooperated in its drafting".

 Article XVII

+"Property belongs to both sexes whether united or separated; it is for each of them an inviolable and sacred right, and no one may be deprived of it as a true patrimony of nature, except when public necessity, certified by law, obviously requires it, and then on condition of a just compensation in advance".

 The seventeenth article of the Declaration expresses sexual equality of marriage, and that upon marriage, women and men are found equal in the eyes of the law – this means that upon divorce, property is split evenly between the involved parties, and property cannot be seized without reason from women (as it is not seized from men).

 Postscript to the Declaration

 De Gouges opens her postscript to the Declaration with a declaration: "Woman, wake up; the tocsin of reason is resounding throughout the universe: acknowledge your rights."
 In her first paragraph, she implores women to consider what they have gained from the Revolution – "a greater scorn, a greater disdain."
 She maintains that men and women have everything in common, and that women must "unite under the banner of philosophy."
 She declares that whatever barriers women come up against, it is in their power to overcome those barriers and progress in society.
 She goes on to describe that "marriage is the tomb of trust and love" and implores men to consider the morally correct thing to do when creating the framework for the education of women.

 De Gouges then writes a framework for a social contract (borrowing from Rousseau) for men and women, and goes into details about the specifics of the legal ramifications and equality in marriage.
 In many ways, she reformulates Rousseau's Social Contract with a focus that obliterates the gendered conception of a citizen and creates the conditions that are necessary for both parties to flourish.

 According to de Gouges's journal, what ails government are fixed social hierarchies that are impossible to maintain.
 What heals a government is an equal balance of powers and a shared virtue.
 This is consistent with her continuing approval of a constitutional monarchy.
 Marriages are to be voluntary unions by equal rights-bearing partners who hold property and children mutually and dispense of same by agreement.
 All children produced during this union have the right to their mother’s and father’s name, "from whatever bed they come."